Five seconds of free fall: Astronauts describe historic moon mission — and nail-biting return to Earth

 By Jackie Wattles, CNN

-(CNN) — The four Artemis II astronauts, fresh off a bold and risky mission that captured the hearts of a world in tumult, are taking questions Thursday for the first time since their return.
+(CNN) — The four Artemis II astronauts, fresh off a bold and risky mission that captured the hearts of a world in tumult, took questions Thursday for the first time since their return.

-NASA is livestreaming their news conference appearance, beginning at 2:30 p.m.
-ET, on the space agency’s YouTube channel.

 The crew — including NASA’s Reid Wiseman, Victor Glover and Christina Koch, and Canadian Space Agency astronaut Jeremy Hansen — has been back on Earth for one week after a history-making, slingshot trip around the moon.
 They’ve found themselves newly minted celebrities.